 If students miss class, they are responsible for obtaining class notes from other students and/or for meeting the professor during office hours.
 Any work missed in class because of an excused absence may be made up within one week of the return to the class.
 Any work missed that was a quiz or other test must be made up outside of class time and will, in the interest of intellectual honesty, be a slightly different test than the one given in class.
 Presence during mandatory field trips is especially important.
-Missing a mandatory field trip for a course, unless for a very serious reason that is communicated to Umbra staff in a timely manner, will be considered the equivalent of two unexcused absences.
-As such, absence from the co-curricular field trip will lower students' final grade in that course by 4% (the equivalent of two unexcused absences).
+Missing a mandatory field trip for a course, unless for a very serious reason that is communicated to Umbra staff in a timely manner, will lower the students' grade by half a letter grade (i.e., a final grade of a B+ would be lowered to a B).